mattbeckley/PDALIntro/IntrotoPDAL_Part4.md

 - Try creating a grid of intensity values, and output as a [COG.](https://www.cogeo.org/) (see Part4_Exercise.json)
 - Create a hillshade grid with a custom elevation or azimuth angle.
 Or create an aspect grid.
 Refer to [gdaldem docs](https://gdal.org/programs/gdaldem.html) for available parameters.
 - Using either existing datasets or one of your own, create a Canopy Height Model from a lidar point cloud.
+- Do a comparison of ground classifications for a dataset of your choice:
+   - Create a ground-classified DTM from vendor-provided ground classifications (class=2)
+   - Create a custom ground-classified DTM from scratch
+   - Use GDAL raster math to difference the two ground classifications
+   - Visualize the DTMs, and difference grids in QGIS.